GenericMappingTools/gmt/trunk/doc/rst/source/pstext.rst

     The **+c** justification lets us use x,y coordinates extracted from the **-R** string instead of providing them from file.
 For example **-F+c**\ TL gets the *x_min*, *y_max* from the **-R** string and plots the text at the Upper Left corner of the map.
+Normally, the text to be plotted comes from the data record.
+Use **+h** or **+l** to instead select the text as the most recent segment header or segment label, respectively.

 **-G**\ *color*
     Sets the shade or color used for filling the text box [Default is no